 The Art department at Gartree High School aims to provide a curriculum that allows pupils to be expressive using a range of different media.
 We encourage pupils to explore visual, tactile and other sensory experiences to communicate their ideas and meanings.
 They work with traditional and new media, developing confidence, competence, imagination and creativity.
 They learn to appreciate and value images and artefacts across times and cultures, and to understand the contexts in which they were made.
 We encourage pupils reflect critically on their own and other people’s work, judging quality, value and meaning.
-Art is embedded into the design rotation system in Year 6, and is taught in a single period a week to Years 7, 8, and 9.
+Art is taught in a single period a week to Years 7, 8, and 9.

 The Art Team